opentox/loael-paper/loael.md

 data (i.e. they were not covered by the applicability domain of the training data).

-Experimental data and 95\% prediction intervals overlapped in 100\% of the test examples.
+In 100\% of the test examples
+experimental LOAEL values were located within the 95\% prediction intervals.

 <!--
 Experimental data and 95\% prediction intervals did not overlap in 0 cases